cloudhm/advanced-keymapping/README.md

 Between these two tools, I would go with Karabiner over BTT for two reasons:

-1. Unlike `arrow` keys, `letter` keys don't repeat themselves when holding down in OSX, which could be annoying.
+1. Unlike `arrow` keys, `letter` keys don't repeat themselves when holding down in OSX(Windows does), which could be annoying.
 Luckily, Karabiner fixes this problem.

 2. Free.